emykes/emykes/README.md

 ### Hi there 👋

 My name is Emine Kesici and I am a Data Scientist and Quantitative Researcher with background in applied mathematics.
 I previously worked as a teaching/research assistant at a higher education institution.
-I have strong interest in solving complex problems, building narratives around data, and learning new skills.
+I have a strong interest in solving complex problems, building narratives around data, and learning new skills.

 <!--
 **emykes/emykes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.